-SMART SCALE Prioritization
+SMART SCALE

 The SMART SCALE process scores and ranks transportation projects, based on an objective analysis that is applied statewide.
 The legislation is intended to improve the transparency and accountability of project selection, helping the Commonwealth Transportation Board (CTB) to select projects that provide the maximum benefits for tax dollars spent.
-In FY20, CA-MPO staff has been working with County, City, and VDOT staff to prepare to submit project applications for Round Four of SMART SCALE funding.
+In FY21, CA-MPO staff worked with County, City, and VDOT staff to prepare to submit project applications for Round Four of SMART SCALE funding.
+The CTB approved two of the three SMART SCALE applications submitted by CA-MPO.

-Bicycle and Pedestrian Corridor Evaluation
+Bicycle and Pedestrian Planning